jaldhar/100-days-of-code/log.md

 ## Day 5: March 27, 2017

-**Today's Progress**: Did the FreeCodeCamp jQuery exercises; Learned about grunt; Continued work on Portfolio.
+**Today's Progress**: Did the freeCodeCamp jQuery exercises; Learned about grunt; Continued work on Portfolio.

 **Thoughts**:

-I did the FreeCodeCamp jQuery exercises.
+I did the freeCodeCamp jQuery exercises.
 All stuff I knew already so that didn't take long.

 After the nth iteration of writing files, uploading them to the server, and then